 Changes @ Good Foundation Inc. … after 50 Years

 Please be advised that for the immediate future, Good Foundation Inc. will not be accepting any unsolicited applications.
 While funding will continue as required by our charter and current government regulations, all funding will be at the initiation and instigation of the Directors of the Foundation.
 This notice supersedes any other information still on this website which is in the process of being revised in the context of this development.
-Some new information can now be found on the “Grants Made” page and under the grants listing for the fiscal year of 2023-24.
+Some new information can now be found on the “Grants Made” page and under the grants listing for the fiscal year of 2023-24 and also 2024-25.

 When and Where